Following the fall of the Twin Towers in 2001, an upstart drink named Rockstar Energy emerged to ride the trend of energy drinking hitting the market.

 Though still trailing category progenitor Red Bull as well as emergent arch-nemesis Monster, Rockstar’s ascent marked a new era where multiple brands shared the energy drink spotlight.

-In just six years, Rockstar had risen from newcomer to leader of the pack, achieving the kind of breakout success most entrepreneurial ventures can only dream of.
+In just six years, Rockstar had risen from newcomer to the leaders in energy drinks in America.

-Rockstar encountered backlash by the late 2000s over an aborted foray into alcoholic beverages which critics condemned as liable to confuse underage demographics.
+Rockstar encountered backlash by the late 2000s over its new alcoholic beverages.

 The near-identical packaging between traditional and alcohol-infused Rockstar lines indeed appeared prone to dangerous mix-ups among the youth who comprised much of the brand's clientele.